reactioncommerce/reaction/README.md

 ## Prerelease flows
 1. All PRs will be merged into `prerelease` branch before triggering `PRERELEASE` action.
 2. Before merging PRs into `prerelease` branch, please make sure that all the changesets are added.
 3. Manually trigger `PRERELEASE` action to create `Version Packages (next)` PR.
-This PR will remove all changeset files, bump up packages versions as `1.0.0-next.{number}`, update CHANGELOG files.
+After merged, the changeset/action will bump up packages versions as `{next-version}-next.{number}`, update CHANGELOG files.
 4. Merge `Version Packages (next)` PR into `prerelease` branch, action will publish all the packages into npm.

 # Get involved